OBDS-Training/Help/content/en/docs/ssh/first-connection.md

 ## Username and password

-To log into a login node, open a Terminal on your personal computer and use the `ssh` command with your username and the name of the login node that you wish to log into.
+To log into a login node, open a Terminal on your personal computer and use the `ssh` command, combining your username, the `@` symbol, and the name of the login node that you wish to log into.
 Briefly:

 ```bash